alajmo/huel/README.md

 ## Synopsis

 A highly opionated build and development environment for the web.
-Based around webpack, babel and postcss.
+A collocation of the following tools:

+* webpack
+* babel
+* prettier
+* eslint
+* postcss

+Which enables the following features:

+* TODO

 ## Requirements